Are you having trouble finding unique bird watching gifts for the bird lover in your life?

 1. Movies, Films, and Documentaries

 Seriously, who doesn’t love watching an entertaining film or an inspiring documentary about birds?

 Movies make great add-on gifts for bird lovers!
 Check out this below list for some ideas:

 2. Bird T-Shirts

 There are awesome t-shirts explicitly designed for people who love birds and birding.

 Personally, I love wearing funny, unique and original t-shirts that fit my personality.
 The perfect shirt can make an excellent gift!

-Here is my personal favorite bird shirt: View My Shirt
+Here is my personal favorite penguin shirt on Amazon: View My Shirt

 Check out these two websites to see if you like anything.
 They have hundreds of different bird shirts available.

 3. Gift Card to Buy Bird Apps

 Watching and enjoying birds is not immune to technology.

 Just within the last few years, incredible new apps have been developed; from determining the specific birds you are watching to finding the exact locations of local birds.

 Unfortunately, it can also cost a lot of money to buy new apps all the time and keep up with the latest and greatest.

 My recommendation is to buy an iTunes or Google Play gift card to give as a birding gift.
 Then your bird lover can buy whatever bird app they want!

 An inspiring, entertaining or funny book always make excellent bird watching presents and gifts.

 Read the below article for a list of books that gives options no matter what your bird lover enjoys.